JonnyAsh/ISS-Logbook/README.md

 ------------------------------------------------------------

 ## 4.2 Registration
 Registration requires email (username), first name, and password.
 See user credentials (4.1).
+The password is hashed and salted)

 ## 4.3 Login